Barry’s flood threat lingers as storm slowly sweeps inland

 “I’ll take this any day over something like Katrina,” he said Sunday.
 “This will clear out, we’ll clean up and we’ll go on.”

 Drew reported from Raleigh, North Carolina.
-Contributing to this report were Associated Press writers Kevin McGill in New Orleans; Jay Reeves in Mandeville; Rogelio Solis in Morgan City; and Jeff Martin in Atlanta.
+Contributing to this report were Associated Press writers Kevin McGill in New Orleans; Jay Reeves in Mandeville; Rogelio Solis in Morgan City; Jeff Martin in Atlanta; Colleen Long in Washington and Jeffrey Collins in Columbia, South Carolina.